chairclr/NoitaMap/NoitaMap.Docs/NoitaChunk.md

 ## Chunk Format

 ```
-BE int      version, should always be 24
+int         version, should always be 24
-BE int      chunk width, should always be 512
+int         chunk width, should always be 512
-BE int      chunk height, should alwayus be 512
+int         chunk height, should alwayus be 512

 byte[]      raw/unindexed cell data
 string[]    list of the names of all materials in the cell, indexed into by the cell data